BackupTheBerlios/arduino/Arduino/README.txt

 analogWrite (on digital pins 9 and 10 only), delay, millis, beginSerial, serialWrite, print.
 Serial communication, however, seems to only work on the PC.

+WARNING: install Wiring Lite to a directory with no spaces in its name!

 BOOTLOADER INSTRUCTIONS
 1. Make sure that uisp (in <WIRING>/tools/avr/bin) is in your path.